matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 leveraging the latest in cloud technology.

-NEW SECTION - INTERVIEW 1
+NEW SECTION - INTERVIEW 1.

 1) What is Google Cloud Platform (GCP)?
 Answer: Google Cloud Platform (GCP) is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, file storage, and YouTube.
 GCP offers a range of services including computing, data storage, data analytics, and machine learning.

 2) Can you explain the difference between IaaS, PaaS, and SaaS?
-Provide examples from GCP.
+Provide examples from GCP?
 Answer:
 a) IaaS (Infrastructure as a Service): Provides virtualized computing resources over the internet.
 In GCP, Google Compute Engine (GCE) is an example of IaaS, offering virtual machines that users can customize and control.